Click to enlargeJ104/P116

 For additional information on these click here for Part 1 or Part 2 where a sequence is supplied at the end of the article.

-Restrikes were struck in both die alignment III with 182 reeds and alignment IV and show any or all of the following die cracks.
+Restrikes were struck in both die alignment III with 182 reeds and alignment IV also with 182 reeds and show any or all of the following die cracks.

 1. Through the tops of the letters ITE in UNITED.